On the Ground in Greece with the Earth Commons

 ECo Greece pilots a model for international environmental collaboration in a climate change hotspot

-The vision is interdisciplinary, global, and ambitious; the results are tangible international partnerships aimed at to meeting the intense demands of the ecological crisis.
+The vision is interdisciplinary, global, and ambitious; the results are tangible international partnerships aimed at meeting the intense demands of the ecological crisis.

-While The Earth Commons, Georgetown University’s Institute for the Environment and Sustainability (ECo), has settled in on the D.C. campus the last few years—bringing together environmental and sustainability scholars, creating an undergraduate and graduate joint degrees, establishing a rooftop urban farm, and producing popular events and communications—ECo has also been hard-at-work visioning and planning a model for global collaboration.
+While the Earth Commons, Georgetown University’s Institute for the Environment and Sustainability (ECo), has settled in on the D.C. campus over the last few years—bringing together environmental and sustainability scholars, creating an undergraduate and graduate joint degrees, establishing a rooftop urban farm, and producing popular events and communications—ECo has also been hard-at-work visioning and planning a model for global collaboration.

 The concept: develop engaged research and learning operations around the world with dedicated, on-the-ground personnel to create international partnership opportunities for Georgetown students and researchers to have an impact on a global scale.
 These hubs are to be living laboratories where students, professors, and government and non-government partners seek scalable solutions for a greener, more sustainable world through educational opportunities, research, and practical solution implementation.